-Yes, the artworks in Leeds Art Gallery are world class, but it’s the Tiled Hall Café that earned the institution its place in locals’ hearts.
+Yes, the artworks in Leeds Art Gallery are world-class, but it’s the Tiled Hall Café that earned the institution its place in locals’ hearts.
 It used to be a reading room, but now this ornately tiled room with marble columns and a mosaicked ceiling is the place for your Yorkshire tea fix.

 Royal Armouries Museum

 Gaze in awe (and a smidge of fear) at the national collection of arms and armour.
 There are spears, crossbows (you can shoot them on floor 5) and Henry VIII’s actual suit of armour – he was a large man but the suit pales in comparison to the 18-stone elephant armour also on display.

 The Man Behind The Curtain

 Dinner at the best restaurant in Leeds (the city’s only Michelin-starred restaurant) is more of an event than a meal.
 Each of the 10-14 “sequences” on the tasting menu is a work of modern art.
-Amazing, considering the ingredients include pig trotter reduction and the signature dehydrated squid ink.
-Book now – rightly, there’s a long waiting list.
+Expect dishes like the Delhi to Dali – a Denia prawn served on a telephone – or the chef's signature dish, The Emancipation – fish and chips with a decadent twist.
+Book soon – rightly, there’s a long waiting list.